ShelbySimpson/BlackJackCardGame/README.txt

 Each file's purpose:
-Card.h - interface for the Card class.
+Card.h - Interface for the Card class.
 Card.cpp - Card class implementation.
-Deck.h - interface for the Deck class.
+Deck.h - Interface for the Deck class.
-Deck.cpp - implementation for the Deck class.
+Deck.cpp - Implementation for the Deck class.
-Hand.h - interface for the Hand class.
+Hand.h - Interface for the Hand class.
-Hand.cpp - implementation for the Hand class. unitCard.cpp - Performs units tests on Card class. integration_test1.cpp - Performs integration tests on Deck and Card. integration_test2.cpp - Performs integration tests on Deck, Card and Hand classes. unitPlayer.cpp - Performs unit tests on Player class. playerInteg.cpp - Performs integration tests on Deck, Card, Hand and Player classes. makefile - a MakeFile for compiling.
+Hand.cpp - Implementation for the Hand class. unitCard.cpp - Performs units tests on Card class. integration_test1.cpp - Performs integration tests on Deck and Card. integration_test2.cpp - Performs integration tests on Deck, Card and Hand classes. unitPlayer.cpp - Performs unit tests on Player class. playerInteg.cpp - Performs integration tests on Deck, Card, Hand and Player classes.
+Dealer.h - Interface for the Dealer class.
+Dealer.cpp - Implementation for the Dealer class. unitDealerTest - Performs unit testing on Dealer class. dealerInteg - Performs integration tests on Deck, Card, Hand, Player and Dealer classes. test_logic - Performs RACC testing. makefile - a MakeFile for compiling.

 Instructions for running tests -